mirlek/BMPReact/README.md

-# BMPReact is a part of a project.
-I also did a backend part in a separate repo.
+BMPReact is part of a project.
+I also did a backend in a separate repo.